NREL/disco/docs/source/pv-deployments.rst

 Redirect PVShapes
 -----------------
 Before performing PV deployments, we need to ensure the ``PVShapes.dss`` is redirected in the master file located in substation and feeder directories.
-Two steps need to take for this redirect,
+Two steps are required:

-First, you need to generate the PV profiles together with a ``PVShapes.dss`` on your own, and then copy the ``PVShapes.dss`` into each substation and feeder directories.
+First, you need to generate the PV profiles into a ``PVShapes.dss`` file on your own, and then copy the ``PVShapes.dss`` into each substation and feeder directories.

-Second, to run the command below to redirect ``PVShapes.dss`` in ``Master.dss`` files.
+Second, run the command below.

 .. code-block:: bash